When to Act, Ask, or Learn: Uncertainty-Aware Policy Steering: Introduction

 \section{Introduction}

 Imitation-based generative robot policies, such as diffusion policies and vision-language-action (VLA) models, are a promising way to model low-level action distributions conditioned on perceptual (and language) inputs.
 However, directly executing samples from the learned action distribution does not always lead to success at deployment time.
-This has motivated the paradigm of \textit{policy steering} (also called test-time compute) which adapts the behavior of a pre-trained policy at deployment time through sampling and verification.
+This has motivated the paradigm of \textit{policy steering} which adapts the behavior of a pre-trained policy online, e.g., via sampling and verification.

 Recent works \cite{wu2025foresight, kwok2025robomonkey} demonstrated that vision-language models (VLMs) can be harnessed as ``open world'' verifiers during policy steering, reasoning about the outcomes of action samples and selecting those which align most with task instructions.
 However, to-date, all approaches have implicitly assumed that the verifier is well-calibrated: i.e., it selects an appropriate action sample (or correctly rejects all candidates) with high confidence.
 In practice, this assumption often fails.
 VLM verifiers can be overconfident when task instructions are ambiguous or under-specified, leading to confident selection of misaligned behaviors.
 Moreover, when the low-level policy is fundamentally \textit{incapable} of accomplishing the task under the current conditions, all candidate samples may be unsatisfactory.
 Our experiments show that an uncalibrated verifier may still select one of these faulty options rather than identifying the limitation and stopping execution.